jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Giant Bee.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Sting-injury; save Fort DC 12; frequency 1/round for 4 rounds; effect 1d2 Str; cure 1 save.
-Vulnerable to Smoke (Ex) Smoke from particularly smoky fires or effects (such as that created by a pyrotechnics spell) causes a giant bee to become nauseated if it fails a DC 14 Fortitude save.
+    Sting-injury; save Fort DC 12; frequency 1/round for 4 rounds; effect 1d2 Str; cure 1 save.
+  Vulnerable to Smoke (Ex): >
+    Smoke from particularly smoky fires or effects (such as that created by a pyrotechnics spell) causes a giant bee to become nauseated if it fails a DC 14 Fortitude save.
 This condition persists as long as the giant bee remains in the smoke, plus 1d4 rounds.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: